 Good oral hygiene is essential for keeping your mouth happy and healthy.
 The American Dental Association (ADA) recommends that you brush your teeth at least twice a day and floss at least once a day.
 While these habits are important, they are only one part of the equation.
 Professional dental care is also needed to maintain optimal oral health.
 College Hill Dental can help you to keep your mouth healthy with teeth cleanings, dental exams, and other options for preventive dentistry in Eugene, OR.

 Why Choose College Hill Dental for Preventive Dentistry?

 - Focused on Preventing Problems Before They Start

 - In-Network with Many Leading Dental Insurance Plans

 - Pillows, Blankets, Noise-Cancelling Headphones, & Other Amenities Offered

-Scheduling biannual dental cleanings, along with an annual exam, is the second most basic step in your dental health, following daily brushing.
+Scheduling biannual teeth cleanings, along with an annual dental exam, is the second most basic step in your dental health, following daily brushing.

 Your dental cleaning with our professional hygienist is important to the health of your periodontal tissue, also known as your gum tissue.
 The gums surround and support your teeth; you want them to remain free of bacteria and infection.
 During your appointment, the hygienist will measure and track the separation of tissue from the teeth, spot any buildup of tartar or calculus, and then remove any harmful bacteria that could be irritating the tissue.